tobias47n9e/gedit-django-template-language/README.md

      ~/.local/share/gtksourceview-3.0/language-specs/

-All files that end in `*.dtl` should be automaticall highlighted.
+All files that end in `*.dtl` should be automatically highlighted.
 For other file extensions you might need to choose "Django Template" manually from the list of languages.